Eczema: Types, Causes, Photos, Treatment, and More

 - small and raised bumps that ooze fluid on scratching

-- crusty patches of ooze when it dries and leaves a yellow color (it signals an infection)
+- crusty or scaly patches of ooze when it dries and leaves a yellow color (it signals an infection)

 - Thick and dry scales on skin